 About the Author

 Dr. Sheri McIntosh is a general, restorative, and cosmetic dentist who loves to help her patients feel great about their smile.
 In addition to providing multiple orthodontic options, she also has several ways to treat stubborn white spots after treatment.
-If you have white spots on your teeth and have any additional questions, she can be reached via her website.
+Call if you have any additional questions.